 - You must be able to speak German at level A2.
 You can prove your proficiency, for instance, by presenting a language certificate or a school diploma, vocational training certificate or university degree.

 - Your livelihood must be predominantly secured by your own income, which means, in principle, you cannot receive financial aid from the government.
 However, the Immigration Office can refrain from this condition if they assume that you can personally secure your livelihood in the future.

 - If you have children, they must attend school.

 - You must be committed to Germany's free democratic constitution and have basic knowledge regarding the laws and regulations which are usually discussed in the Orientation Course.
 The orientation course is, in fact, a part of the Integration Course.
 However, you can also just take the "Living in Germany" test.
-If you are studying to obtain a German school leaving certificate, the exam is not necessary.
+If you are studying to obtain a German school leaving certificate, such a test is not necessary.